Indefinite Backpack Travel

 • Generic tweezers

 • First Aid Kit.
 My FAK has reduced in size over the years and now contains just the bare necessities.
-Everything is stuffed in a repurposed Altoids tin, which does get annoying to restock, so I may go back to prepackaged Coleman kits next time I run low.
+Everything is stuffed in a repurposed Altoids tin, which does get annoying to restock, so I sometimes resort to prepackaged Coleman kits.

 • Miscellaneous small things.
 Crammed in my FAK or in random pockets around my bag.